kamu-data/kamu-cli/DEVELOPER.md

 ## Typical Workflows

 ### Feature Branches
-1. Our policy is to have `master` branch **always stable, ready to be released at any point in time**, thus all changes are developed on feature branches and merged to `master` only when they passess all the checks
+1. Our policy is to have `master` branch **always stable, ready to be released at any point in time**, thus all changes are developed on feature branches and merged to `master` only when they pass all the checks
 2. Continuous **upkeep** of our repo is every developer's responsibility, so before starting a feature branch check if [major dependency update](#major-dependencies-update) is due and perform it on a separate branch
 3. Please follow this convention for branch names:
    1. `bug/invalid-url-path-in-s3-store`